-Round pot groupings, in light-toned turquoise, soften our bespoke, powder-coated troughs, adding a touch of colour and contrast with tactile Lavenders.
-A Laurel hedge provides shelter for birds, along berries and fruit produced by Cotoneaster, Crataegus, Euonymus, Olea, Rhamnus and Viburnum, where this broad palette of native plants, interspersed with Mediterranean flora, generates evergreen outlines in warm sunshine.
-Our tall, slim troughs ease movement across the long roof terrace space, enhancing usability; by elevating the planters to a metre in height, the herbs are easier to pick and appreciate closely.
+Round pot groupings, in light-toned turquoise, soften our bespoke powder-coated troughs, adding a touch of colour and contrast with tactile Lavenders.
+A Laurel hedge provides shelter for birds, along berries produced by Cotoneaster, Crataegus, Euonymus, Olea, Rhamnus and Viburnum, where this wild, broad palette of native garden plants, interspersed with Mediterranean flora, generates evergreen outlines in warm sunshine.
+Our tall slim troughs ease movement across the long roof terrace space, enhancing usability; by elevating the planters to a metre in height, the herbs are easier to pick and appreciate closely.

 In late summer, the Alder Buckthorn, Rhamnus frangula ‘Asplenifolia’, is enveloped by an enchanting duo of Buddleja davidii ‘Empire Blue’ and Echinacea purpurea.
 The blue Buddleja attracts butterflies, while the Echinacea's bright and plentiful coneflowers form a summer bee magnet.
 The medicinal Angelica gigas, although a non-native biennial from China, provides much nectar for hundreds of bumble and honey bees which began frequenting the roof garden promptly.
 Each terrace section produces further food for visiting wildlife, while alpines and herbs along the seating area extend the flowering season from April till November.
 The insects indulge in abundant nectar of countless natives and continental species such as Achillea, Alcea, Centranthus, Digitalis, Dipsacus, Erysimum, Lavandula, Lavatera, Lonicera, Papaver, Perovskia, Pimpinella, Salvia and Vitex.